Tout Terrain Outback Review: Vorsprung Durch Technik

 On the other hand, the delayed engagement in the pickup may well be an issue for some riders, even if I quickly became used to it.
 Derailleurs or internal drivetrain conundrums aside, it’s also hard to ignore the appeal of using a mostly generic frame; my Rohloff has graced more than half a dozen bikes over the years.
 If anything does go wrong, a bottom bracket is easy to replace, and in a worst-case scenario, I can throw on a rear derailleur and a conventional wheel.
 Aside from the specificity of the frame, the Pinion uses a number of extra proprietary parts.
 Should any one of these fail, become damaged, or wear out, you won’t find alternatives locally.

-But I’ve heard a similar argument for years when weighing up the inherent merits of derailleurs versus internal drivetrains, and it’s never stopped me from taking my Rohloff far and wide.
-So, if you’re prepared to fully commit to the Pinion system, as many have, the Outback is undoubtedly a great bike to build it around, and one I can highly recommend.
+And yet… I’ve heard a similar argument for years when weighing up the inherent merits of derailleurs versus internal drivetrains, and it’s never stopped me from taking my Rohloff far and wide.
+If you’re prepared to fully commit to the Pinion system, as many have, the Outback is undoubtedly a really capable bikepacking bike to build it around, and one I can highly recommend.

 And if you’ve read this far… The German phrase Vorsprung durch Technik is usually translated into English as ‘progress through technology’.